-Intermittent fasting is a big deal these days, I wrote my first article on IF back in 2005.
-Although we’ve learned an enormous amount in that time, there is still far more that we do not know than we do.
-The main benefits ascribed to fasting (intermittent or more prolonged) generally focus on weight loss, a shift towards a more fat-centric metabolism (including a ketogenic state), the potential of enhanced longevity, and the much talked about topic of autophagy where damaged cells and tissues may be removed and effectively recycled.
-One thing that seems fairly certain: We tend to eat too much and too often, at least in our cushy, Westernized lives.
-From my perspective, it is unclear if there is a significant benefit to fasting above and beyond “simply” eating a species-appropriate diet.
-I was arguably one of the first popular authors on the scene talking about fasting, and although I think it’s a great tool, it is not the only tool, it needs to be done correctly (with a specific goal in mind) and it must be understood that fasting is not the beez kneez for everyone.
+Intermittent fasting is a big deal these days.
+I wrote my first article on IF back in 2005.
+And although we’ve learned an enormous amount in that time, there is still far more that we do not know than we do.
+The main benefits ascribed to fasting (intermittent or more prolonged) generally focus on weight loss, a shift towards a more fat-centric metabolism (including a ketogenic state), the potential of enhanced longevity, and the much-discussed topic of autophagy.

 Today I’ll cover this topic from a theoretical and practical perspective.
 You’ll learn why you should take electrolytes during a fast, which ones to take, and recommended amounts.
 Keep reading.

-Throughout your body, a handful of electrically-charged minerals help your heart beat, your muscles contract, and your brain cells communicate.
+Throughout your body, a handful of electrically-charged minerals help your heart beat, your muscles contract, your immune system function, and your brain cells communicate.
 These minerals are called electrolytes.

 The main electrolytes are sodium, potassium, magnesium, calcium, phosphate, chloride, and bicarbonate.
 They’re all important, but after carefully reviewing food logs, I’ve found that people are most likely to be deficient in these three:

 - Sodium maintains fluid balance (blood flow) and helps nerve impulses fire.
 Along with chloride, it’s found in salt (NaCl).